Extension of the past lifetime and its connection to the cumulative entropy: Connection with entropy and covariance

-The second equality follows from $\mathcal{CE}(X_n)=E[\tilde{\mu}_n(X_n)]$, due to (\ref{past:ce:mean:inactivity}).
-The desired result then follows. {$\Box$} \end{proof} Now we use the probabilistic mean value theorem (see Di Crescenzo \cite{Di-Crescenzo-1999}) to obtain an iterative result for $\mathcal{CE}(X_{n+1})$.
-We first recall the following result (see Eq.\ (12) of \cite{Di-Longobardi-2009}). \begin{lemma} The derivative of the mean inactivity time of $X$, given in Eq.\ (\ref{def:mean:residual}), can be expressed in terms of the reversed hazard rate function (when existing) as
+Now we use the probabilistic mean value theorem (see \cite{Di-Crescenzo-1999}) to obtain an iterative result for $\mathcal{CE}(X_{n+1})$.
+We first recall the following result (see [12, Equation (12)]). \begin{lemma} The derivative of the mean inactivity time of $X$, given in (\ref{def:mean:residual}), can be expressed in terms of the reversed hazard rate function (when existing) as

-\end{lemma} \begin{theorem} For the sequence of random variables $\{X_n,n\geq1\}$ defined in (\ref{sequence}) and for all $n=1,2,\cdots$, we have
+\end{lemma} \begin{theorem} For the sequence of random variables $\{X_n,n\geq1\}$ defined in (\ref{sequence}) and for all $n=1,2,\ldots$, we have